If you’re studying for the CFA exam, how do you know if you’re doing OK?

 In the Level 2 and 3 exams, candidates get more time, but the vignettes that accompany the item-set questions can span multiple pages and take a long time to read and comprehend.

 Training yourself to complete the exam on time is key to doing well in the CFA exam – another reason why practice exams are so important.
-Make sure you get a sense of how much time you’ll need, and if you need to work on your speed, we’ve got a guide to help you with that.
+Make sure you get a sense of how much time you’ll need and sharpen those scanning (for information) skills.

 Meanwhile here are related articles that may be of interest: